 In July 2015, the FASB issued ASU 2015-11 "Simplifying the Measurement of Inventory" to reduce the complexity and cost of the subsequent measurement of inventory, in particular when using the first-in, first-out (FIFO) or average cost methods.
 The provisions of ASU 2015-11 specifically exclude inventory that is measured using the last-in, first-out (LIFO) or the retail inventory method.
 Entities should measure inventory within the scope of ASU 2015-11 at the lower of cost and net realizable value.
 ASU 2015-11 is effective for fiscal years and interim periods beginning after December 15, 2016.
 Early adoption is permitted.
-The Group is currently assessing the impact of ASU 2015-10 on its consolidated financial statements.
+The implementation of this update is not expected to have any material impact on the Group's consolidated financial statements.

 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes, which simplifies the presentation of deferred income taxes by requiring deferred tax assets and liabilities be classified as noncurrent on the balance sheet.
-The amendments in this update are effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-All short-term deferred tax assets and liabilities will be reclassified to long-term assets and liabilities upon adoption of this update.
+The Group will adopt this ASU in Q1 2017 and retrospectively adjust prior periods.
+Upon adoption, current deferred tax assets of RMB536.3 million and current deferred tax liabilities of RMB358.5 million in our December 31, 2016 consolidated balance sheet will be reclassified as non-current.